-Before getting started, be sure to place your present inside the gable gift box, and then close the box by securing the flaps at the top.
+Before getting started, be sure to place your present inside the Kraft paper gable gift box, and then close the box by securing the flaps at the top.

 Using a hot glue gun, glue paper straws to the sides of the box.
 To get the more rustic stacked log look, we slightly staggered the placement of the straws versus gluing all of them uniformly on top of each other.

-We used straws that had a wood grain pattern (found in the party section at our local craft store), but you could use plain brown kraft paper straws, or you could spray paint paper straws a brown color.
+We used straws that had a wood grain pattern (found in the party section at our local craft store), but you could use plain brown Kraft paper straws, or you could even spray paint paper straws a brown color.

 Trim the straws as needed to fit the shorter sides of the box.